don7panic/xtrade/docs/user_guide.md

 xtrade config set symbols '["BTCUSDT","ETHUSDT"]'
 ```

-**Note**: The `config set` command is parsed but not yet fully implemented.
-Configuration changes must be made via config file or environment variables.
+**Note**: The CLI `config set` command is parsed but not implemented yet.
+Use the config file or environment variables for persistent changes.

 #### Reset Configuration